reddtoric/CprNow/README.md

 :heavy_check_mark: | 2 | Language in English
 :heavy_check_mark: | 3 | Follow color-related visual impairment guidelines by WCAG, 4.5:1 contrast ratio
 :heavy_check_mark: | 4 | 14pt font or greater
 :heavy_check_mark: | 5 | No quick flashing, seizure inducing, elements.
-100 - 120 cpm = 1.67 - 2 Hz which is under 3 Hz and is uncommon to trigger seizure.
+100 - 120 CPM = 1.67 - 2 Hz which is under 3 Hz and is uncommon to trigger seizure.
 :heavy_check_mark: | 6 | A small, compared to screen, flashing/pulsating indicator for BPM.
 Indicator can not be more than 25% of screen area at typical viewing distances (Mozilla web accessibility).
 :heavy_check_mark: | 7 | Image showing placement of hands on chest
 :heavy_check_mark: | 8a | Audio cue for every compression